LIFE in the Korean War: Classic Photos

 Few people have lived as long, as varied and as complete a life as David Douglas Duncan.
 And certainly no photographers ever enjoyed a longer, more varied or more complete a career than the Missouri native who today is celebrated as one of the indispensable photojournalists of the 20th century.

-Duncan started taking pictures for newspapers in the 1930s; joined the U.S. Marines after Pearl Harbor; made some of the most indelible photos to come out of World War II and, 20 years later, Vietnam; documented civil strife and wars in Europe, Africa, Asia and the Middle East; captured ineffable beauty in environments as disparate as the west of Ireland and the deserts of America’s Southwest; befriended and photographed the likes of Picasso and Cartier-Bresson; and produced the single greatest portfolio of pictures to emerge from the Korean War.
+Born in Kansas City, Mo., on Jan.
+23, 1916, Duncan started taking pictures for newspapers in the 1930s; joined the U.S. Marines after Pearl Harbor; made some of the most indelible photos to come out of World War II and, 20 years later, Vietnam; documented civil strife and wars in Europe, Africa, Asia and the Middle East; captured ineffable beauty in environments as disparate as the west of Ireland and the deserts of America’s Southwest; befriended and photographed the likes of Picasso and Cartier-Bresson; and produced the single greatest portfolio of pictures to emerge from the Korean War.

 LIFE.com spoke with Duncan himself from his home in the south of France about his memories of the conflict — and his hope, in the end, that he might “show something of what a man endures when his country decides to go to war.”

 For instance, of his photograph (the first image in this gallery) of a Marine captain near the Naktong River after an attack by North Korean troops — as ammunition ran dangerously low and reinforcements were nowhere in sight — Duncan wrote in his classic 1951 book, This Is War!: “Ike Fenton, drenched and with the rain running in little droplets from his bearded chin, got the news.
 His tattered Baker Company Marines had only those few rounds in their belts remaining.
 If the Reds were to launch one more attack they would have to be stopped with bayonets and rifle butts.”